ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

+   4. Perform SPF validation checks.
+The results of this step are passed to the remainder of the algorithm and MUST include the domain name used to complete the SPF check.

    5. Conduct Identifier Alignment checks.
 With authentication checks and policy discovery performed, the Mail Receiver checks to see